 - Job Description

-Major elective credit can only be earned one time in a student's academic career for a 3 credit internship.
-The focus of the internship must be in the student's major (i.e. Accounting Major/Accounting Internship) and only a maximum of 3 major elective credits can be earned, even with a 6 credit co-op.
+Major elective credit can only be earned one time in a student's academic career for a 3 credit internship or a 6 credit co-op.
+The focus of the internship must be in the student's major (i.e. Accounting Major/Accounting Internship) to be approved for major elective credit.

 Any student who takes the internship/co-op course may only take the course ONE TIME during your academic career.
 Once a student has completed either a co-op or internship for credit, that student will not be able to apply for another internship or co-op course.